ExaModelsPower.jl: A GPU-Compatible Modeling Library for Nonlinear Power System Optimization: Feature Overview and Implementation of ExaModelsPower.jl

 We provide a code snippet that illustrates how ExaModelsPower.jl implements a model using ExaModels.jl syntax. \Cref{model_breakdown} describes the implementation of static \gls*{ac}\gls*{opf} model in polar coordinates within ExaModelsPower.jl.

 Similarly to \Cref{model_exa}, the model is constructed by first defining the variables, objective, and constraints using the ExaModels.jl standard API.
 Note that {\tt constraint!} is used to modify an existing constraint, which is useful when the constraint needs to be modified multiple times, such as in the case of power balance constraints where the contributions from various devices are summed up.
+For example, the syntax {\tt a.bus=>p[a.i]} adds the term {\tt p[a.i]} to the {\tt a.bus}-th constraint in the original set of constraints.
 An \texttt{ExaModel} object is then created using the core object that contains all of the cached model information.
 ExaModelsPower.jl implements all the internal functions required to model the \gls*{opf} in both polar and rectangular coordinates, such as \texttt{gen\_cost}, \texttt{c\_ref\_angle\_polar}, \texttt{c\_to\_active\_power\_flow\_polar}, etc.